dnsimple/dnsimple-developer/README.md

 ## Deployment

-To publish the site run
+To publish the site to S3, thus allowing HTTPS:

+First, install Java (note on OS X I had to install the full JDK to get the command line `java`).
+Next, add a .env file with following:

+    S3_ID=ACCESS_ID
+    S3_SECRET=ACCESS_KEY

+Finally, run:

     $ rake publish

-The task compiles the site, commits it to the `gh-pages` branch and pushes the commit to GitHub.